senimanjs/seniman/README.md

 ### How about SEO support?
 There is a separate HTML renderer that can be activated specifically when a request is coming from a search engine crawler.
 This will allow you to implement SEO support for your Seniman app.
 We're already using this for our docs site at senimanjs.org -- documentation will also be coming soon!

+### Is this production ready?
+Not yet, but APIs are starting to stabilize and are already in active use in internal projects of some of our users.